 Can graduates earn money to help fund their studies while in Oxford?

 The College cannot accept the intention of finding a job as proof of funding for a degree course.
 There are some limited opportunities for finding paid employment in the University, but many academic supervisors strongly recommend that students concentrate full-time on their study or research, and do not take on paid work on the side.

 What accommodation is available to successful applicants?

 Oxford University postgraduates are not guaranteed accommodation.
 Balliol is able to offer accommodation in the form of single study bedrooms for sole occupancy only to the majority of first year postgraduates, usually in the Graduate Centre.
 First year students whom we cannot initially accommodate are placed on a waiting list and allocated rooms if they become available.
 All graduate students in the second or later years of their degree course can participate in a ballot for College accommodation in the Graduate Centre.
 If a student accepts College accommodation they will be entering into a tenancy agreement (see the graduate accommodation page for the terms and conditions).

 Does Balliol have accommodation for couples?

 Unfortunately we are not able to offer accommodation for couples or families.
-If you require such accommodation, the University’s Graduate Accommodation Office may be able to help you find something appropriate.
-The Graduate Accommodation Office lets and manages rooms, flats and houses in and around Oxford city centre, on sites owned by the University, to full-time graduate students.
-To find further information on graduate student properties, full contact details for the Graduate Accommodation Office team, and how to apply for accommodation, please visit their website.
+If you require such accommodation, the University’s Graduate Accommodation offfice (see above) may be able to help you find something appropriate.